ATOMNFT/ESP32-TTGO-T-Display-Hub/Arduino Files/User_Setup Files/README.md

 </div>

 <b>These files allow you to easy define a user setup for the ttgo t-display in Arduino IDE. <br>
-Upon compiling a sketch in IDE you should define the board as a "LOLIN D32" and set the  partiton to "minimal with spiffs".</b>
+Before compiling a sketch in IDE you should define the board as a "LOLIN D32" and set the  partiton to "minimal with spiffs".</b>

 ---